livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 **Result**: Because the loader of the OS is not involved, there is no mention of the library being loaded in the prefetch file corresponding to the host process.
 * __Artificially delayed loading__

-This technique relies on the observation above that Windows will monitor an application for 10 seconds after launch.
+This technique relies on the observation above that Windows will monitor an application only for 10 seconds after launch.
 We’ll introduce an artificial delay of 10+ seconds.

 **Result**: Anything loaded after that period will not be recorded in the prefetch file.